 Class of 1977 45th Reunion Project

-Center for Cyber Innovation and National Character and Leadership Symposium (NCLS) Endowment
+Madera Cyber Innovation Center and National Character and Leadership Symposium (NCLS) Endowment

-Our Class of ‘77 has elected to support the construction, maintenance, and programmatic materials of the USAF Center for Cyber Innovation at USAFA and establish an endowment for the National Character and Leadership Symposium (NCLS) as our 45th Reunion Class Gift Campaign.
-Once completed, the Center for Cyber Innovation will allow cadets to have the opportunity to work with military operators and real-world practitioners, creating a teaming environment that will help better prepare our next generation of leaders by developing the cyber and leadership skills needed for their Air Force careers.
+Our Class of ‘77 has elected to support the construction, maintenance, and programmatic materials of the Madera Cyber Innovation Center at USAFA and establish an endowment for the National Character and Leadership Symposium (NCLS) as our 45th Reunion Class Gift Campaign.
+Once completed, the Madera Cyber Innovation Center will allow cadets to have the opportunity to work with military operators and real-world practitioners, creating a teaming environment that will help better prepare our next generation of leaders by developing the cyber and leadership skills needed for their Air Force careers.
 Additionally, the NCLS endowment will help provide cadets the exposure to an array of powerful speakers from a variety of sources to expand perspective, moral reasoning and understanding of the participants’ character and leadership journey.

 We have all felt the impact of cyber (in some cases the lack of cyber security) in our daily lives and we understand the importance of preparing our military to counter the cyber threats rushing toward us.
 Character and Leadership Development at our alma mater has also played a big role in shaping who we are today.
 It is time to stand up for USAFA and ensure we leave a legacy that helps to shape tomorrow’s USAF leaders to meet the challenges of the future.
 Support of our 45th Reunion Class Gift Campaign will not only leave a lasting legacy for the Class of ’77, but will also support our Academy, our future leaders, and our national security.